"Don't try to talk. I was able to resurrect you. You have been dead for three days."

 "That's very astute of you Captain, but I'm warning you, return to the medical bay."

 Like the flipping of an internal switch, Jane convulsed.
-She hunched over as if her stomach were made of broken glass, fell to her hands and knees as the pain breathed along every nerve in her body.
-She screamed with the pain, but continued to crawl toward the cockpit.
+She hunched over as if her stomach were made of broken glass, and fell to her hands and knees as the pain breathed along every nerve in her body.
+She screamed but continued to crawl toward the cockpit.
 He won't kill me.
 He can't.